surajpatel22/My-High-School-Projects/README.md

-	.ino 	= arduino code (open with text editor or arduino app [requires breadboarding and an arduino]) .cpp 	= c++ code (open in a text editor or c++ IDE if you want to run it) .asm 	= assembly code (open in a text editor or IDE that supports assembly code)
+	.ino 	= arduino code (open with text editor or arduino app [requires breadboarding and an arduino]) .cpp 	= c++ code (open in a text editor or c++ IDE if you want to run it) .asm 	= assembly code (open in a text editor or IDE that supports assembly code) .circ	= logisim file (open in logisim to view logic circuit)